marcodalessandro76/MPPI/README.md

 Finally, you can also install the package inside a virtual environment.

 It is possible to automatically generate the documentation.
-To this scope runs
+To this scope run

     make html

 from the folder where the package is installed.
-The root of the documentation is located in the file /package_dir/sphinx_build/html/index.html
+The root of the documentation is located in the file `/package_dir/sphinx_build/html/index.html`

 ## Features
 The package is composed by several module each of which contains one ore more classes: